Mission

 We will need volunteers to help with cleaning the Sanctuary, Foyer, and vacuuming.
 Contact LaTanya Dunn hillviewchurchofgod@gmail.com

-Happy Birthday and Wedding Anniversary to all family and friends celebrating in the month of March.
+Happy Birthday and Wedding Anniversary to all family and friends celebrating in the month of April.

 Offering Envelopes are located on the wall outside of the sound booth.